-And now his anger is gone, and what does he do?
-He remembers Vashti.
-He has second thoughts, "Why'd I do that?!"
-But he can't undo his predicament, for even the king is bound by the law of the Medes and Persians.
+Xerxes is powerful, but he can't undo his predicament, for even the king is bound by the law of the Medes and Persians.
 So...

 2. His attendants made a recommendation (2-4).
 "Then the king's personal attendants proposed, 'Let a search be made for beautiful young virgins for the king.
-3 Let the king appoint commissioners in every province of his realm to bring all these beautiful girls into the harem at the citadel of Susa.
+Let the king appoint commissioners in every province of his realm to bring all these beautiful girls into the harem at the citadel of Susa.
 Let them be placed under the care of Hegai, the king's eunuch, who is in charge of the women; and let beauty treatments be given to them.
-4 Then let the girl who pleases the king be queen instead of Vashti.'
+Then let the girl who pleases the king be queen instead of Vashti.'
 This advice appealed to the king, and he followed it."

-The proposal went like this.
+So here's the proposal.
 Xerxes was to authorize a kingdom-wide search for a new queen.
 His commissioners were to locate and bring to Susa the most beautiful women of the land.
 Hegai, one of the king's officials, would prepare the ladies for the contest, the winner of which would be the king's new wife.

 Not surprisingly, the recommendation "appealed to the king" as verse 4 states.
-No wonder!
-Here's a man who has a problem with alcohol (1:10), who views his wife as an object by which to impress his drinking buddies (1:11), and who can't control his temper (1:12).
-He lives to please himself, certainly not to please God.
-He's a slave to his passions.
-So it's no wonder the proposal appealed to him.
+Does that surprise anyone?
+Here's a man who has a problem with alcohol (1:10), who views his wife as an object he can use to impress his drinking buddies (1:11), and who can't control his temper (1:12).
+He lives to please himself, and could care less about God and holiness.